 If you have an answer to the above question, it’s easy for you to decide between Lite Vs. Full SCCM Mac Management.

 - Basic Feature – Lite Management

 - Advanced Features – Full Management

 The basic MacOS management features are available with SCCM natively.
-So if you are looking for an end to end life cycle management support of MacOS devices, then you should look for Full SCCM management solutions.
+So if you are looking for end-to-end life cycle management support for macOS devices, you should look for Full SCCM management solutions.

 Basic or Lite Management of MacOS with SCCM?

 If you want to manage Mac OS devices with SCCM without any additional plugins, you will only get the following capabilities of SCCM Mac management.
 Also, it requires some overheads like PKI infrastructure or certificate deployments.
 More details available in the Microsoft documentation.

 - Discovery – Discovers Mac OS X system in Active Directory and through network discovery.